South Carolina HVAC License: How to Become an HVAC Contractor in South Carolina

 PAHRA has not accredited any programs in South Carolina at this time.

-Here are three great lists of the best HVAC schools in South Carolina:
+Here are two great lists of the best HVAC schools in South Carolina:

 Tuition: The Cost of Tuition depends on the program you choose.
 In-state students can expect tuition to be in the $4,000 to $5,000 range per year.
 The cost of an online training program can be significantly less.
 Apprentice positions are listed on job sites like indeed.